kortschak/go-spew/README.md

 * Indent
 	String to use for each indentation level for Dump functions.
 	It is a single space by default.
 A popular alternative is "\t".

-* MaxDepth
-	Maximum number of levels to descend into nested data structures.
-	There is no limit by default.

-* DisableMethods
-	Disables invocation of error and Stringer interface methods.
-	Method invocation is enabled by default.

-* DisablePointerMethods
-	Disables invocation of error and Stringer interface methods on types which only accept pointer receivers from non-pointer variables.
-	Pointer method invocation is enabled by default.

-* ContinueOnMethod
-	Enables recursion into types after invoking error and Stringer interface methods.
-Recursion after method invocation is disabled by default.

 * SortKeys
 	Specifies map keys should be sorted before being printed.
 Use